The Tortoise and the Hare (film): Other appearances

 Toby Tortoise and Max Hare reappear in the 1936 cartoon short Toby Tortoise Returns.

 The Silly Symphony Sunday comic strip ran a two-month-long sequence called "The Boarding-School Mystery" from December 23, 1934, to February 17, 1935, featuring Toby Tortoise and Max Hare.

 Toby and Max are part of the characters singing the opening theme in the TV show The Mickey Mouse Club.
 The girl bunnies and the animal pedestrians make cameos in Toontown, while Toby Tortoise is on a poster in the Toontown alleyway and appears during the final scene of the 1988 film Who Framed Roger Rabbit.
-Toby and Max also appear as guests in the 2001–2003 series Disney's House of Mouse.
+Toby and Max also appear as guests in the 2001 series House of Mouse.
 Toby and Max make brief non-speaking cameos in the Mickey Mouse episode "Carried Away".